Brookside's Music ministry plays an active, vital role in worship

 the Lord with gladness" through their love of music and their faith.
 There are many events that take place outside of worship.
 In the past some of the outside events the choir performed at: a Monarchs' game, Homecoming event for the NH Army National Guard, holiday caroling at New Horizons and the Brookside north end neighbors, and at a NH Fisher Cats game.

 Your music ministry NEEDS you!!!!
 If you've been thinking, "Wow, it looks like the Bell Choir is having a lot of fun up there.
 I'd like to try that some day." – well, now's your chance!
-We ARE having lots of fun each week on Wednesdays at 6:00 pm in the sanctuary, and due to some temporary conflicts, three of our ringers are not able to ring right now.
-That leaves some big gaps, but creates a great opportunity for someone out there to join us.
-So, come try your hand at Handbells!
+We ARE having lots of fun each week on Wednesdays at 6:00 pm in the sanctuary, if you are interested in learning about about handbells, please join us on Wednesdays at 6 pm or contact Kim with any questions.
+Come try your hand at Handbells!

 There is room in our choirs for YOU!
 For more information, contact Kim Whitehead, Minister of Music.
 You can find her contact information on the staff page.